 - The areas of vegetation that are to be protected during construction must be demarcated and indicated as "No-Go" areas on a site plan.
-Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - The specialist must also advise and oversee a re-vegetation and habitat rehabilitation plan during the construction and operation of the facility.
-Restoration must be undertaken as soon as possible after completion of construction activities to reduce the amount of habitat converted at any one time and to speed up the recovery to natural habitats. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.26).
+Include the area under the canopy of trees so that tree roots will not be damaged by soil compaction. - Also refer to the requirements of the rehabilitation and restoration guidelines (Refer to paragraph 7.10.26).